 - E7.1.1R All applicants who have firmly accepted offers of a place to study at the University shall be required to register to become students of the University.
-The administrative procedures for registration shall be organised by the Academic Registry. - E7.1.2R Subject to the provisions of regulations E7.1.3, E7.2.2 and E7.2.12 below a student or prospective student not having any outstanding debt or obligation to the University may apply to register for an award for which he or she meets the specified entry requirements including any requirements set by a professional body for recognition or accreditation of an award for professional employment. - E7.1.3R Registration is subject to the availability of the award and to any limit of the number of available places on the award.
-The University may take account of logistical and educational reasons in determining entry to an award. - E7.1.4R All students shall be required to re-register at the start of every succeeding academic session. - E7.1.5R Students shall be informed that the information they provide on registering with the University will be held securely and may be shared within the University for the purposes of managing and administering their programme of study.

-- E7.1.6P The Academic Registry is responsible for the creation and maintenance of the definitive student record to be used for registration, results and awards, tuition fee billing, timetabling of teaching and examinations and returns to HESA and HEFCE.
-The Academic Registry is responsible for liaising with faculties to ensure that student personal and academic data are up to date and accurate. - E7.1.7R The University may in exceptional circumstances and at its sole discretion refuse to permit a student to register for an award.
+The administrative procedures for registration shall be organised by Business and Intelligence Planning. - E7.1.2R Subject to the provisions of regulations E7.1.3R, E7.2.2R and E7.2.11R below a student or prospective student not having any outstanding debt or obligation to the University may apply to register for an award for which he or she meets the specified entry requirements including any requirements set by a professional body for recognition or accreditation of an award for professional employment. - E7.1.3R Registration is subject to the availability of the award and to any limit of the number of available places on the award.
+The University may take account of logistical and educational reasons in determining entry to an award. - E7.1.4R All students shall be required to re-register at the start of every succeeding academic session. - E7.1.5R Students shall be informed that the information they provide on registering with the University will be held securely and may be shared within the University for the purposes of managing and administering their programme of study. - E7.1.6P Business and Intelligence Planning is responsible for the creation and maintenance of the definitive student record to be used for registration, results and awards, tuition fee billing, timetabling of teaching and examinations and returns to HESA and HEFCE.
+Business and Intelligence Planning is responsible for liaising with faculties to ensure that student personal and academic data are up to date and accurate. - E7.1.7R The University may in exceptional circumstances and at its sole discretion refuse to permit a student to register for an award.